jordancrouch/there-and-back-again/README.md

 ### User stories

-**First Time Visitor Goals**
+**First-time Visitor Goals**

-1. As a first time visitor, I want to be able to quickly and easily identify what the main purpose of the website is.
+1. As a first-time visitor, I want to be able to quickly and easily identify what the main purpose of the website is.
-2. As a first time visitor, I want to be able to navigate through the website easily, to read content and view photos that I am interested in.
+2. As a first-time visitor, I want to be able to navigate through the website easily, to read content and view photos that I am interested in.
-3. As a first time visitor, I want to view high-quality images, to get a good sense of the places referenced in the journals.
+3. As a first-time visitor, I want to view high-quality images, to get a good sense of the places referenced in the journals.

 **Returning Visitor Goals**